pgarrett-scripps/ChaparralPythonApi/README.md

 5. Copy the token from the `Authorization` header.
 6. The token will be valid for 8 hours.

-Sure, here is the updated README to include the new endpoints in the `Client` class:

 ## Endpoints

 This section describes the endpoints available in the `Client` class for interacting with the Chaparral API.